FurboianOS/FurboianOS/README.md

-# pi-gen
+# HHOS

-Tool used to create Raspberry Pi OS images.
-(Previously known as Raspbian).
+Tool used to create HHS-OS images. (based on pi-gen).

 ## Dependencies